aylei/kubectl-debug/README.md

 # Contribute

+I'm currently working on this as a fork of this fine [project](https://github.com/aylei/kubectl-debug).
+I am making several changes and I suspect it'll never be accepted as a PR on that project hence this fork.
 Feel free to open issues and pull requests.
 Any feedback is highly appreciated!

 # Acknowledgement

-This project is a fork of (from what I think is abandonware) [this project](https://github.com/aylei/kubectl-debug) it would not be here without the effort of [aylei contributors](https://github.com/aylei/kubectl-debug/graphs/contributors), thanks!
+This project is a fork of [this project](https://github.com/aylei/kubectl-debug) which I think is no longer maintained (hence this fork).
+This project would not be here without the effort of [aylei contributors](https://github.com/aylei/kubectl-debug/graphs/contributors) and [this fork](https://github.com/JamesTGrant/kubectl-debug/graphs/contributors)